 The Reference Group has announced that broadcasters are free to invite their 2020 ESC hopefuls to compete at ESC 2021 upon their own discretion or free to select a new act.
 The 2020 Eurovision entries will NOT BE ELIGIBLE to compete next year, hence the 2020 acts will have to bring a new song to the competition if they are to return next year.

-A total of 41 countries were scheduled to compete at the 65th Eurovision Song Contest in Rotterdam.
+41 countries were scheduled to compete at the 2020 Eurovision Song Contest in Rotterdam.

 This article will be constantly updated with the latest information and confirmations.